Hsquare45/SQL_sales_analysis_p1/README.md

 **Project Summary**
 1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
 Also, renamed an incorrect column.
 3. **Exploratory Data Analysis (EDA)**: Perform fundamental exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.